Manufacturing & Engineering

 Construction products sit outside the main CE recognition framework.
 The Product Safety and Metrology etc. (Amendment) Regulations 2024 (SI 2024/696) extended indefinite CE recognition for 21 product categories such as machinery, pressure equipment, and low voltage electrical equipment.
 Construction products were explicitly excluded because they are governed by separate legislation.

-The practical outcome is the same -- CE marking accepted indefinitely -- but the legal basis is different.
+The practical outcome is similar -- CE marking continues to be recognised -- but the legal basis is different.
 This distinction matters if you are audited or challenged on compliance.
 You should be able to point to the correct instrument:

 • Other product categories: SI 2024/696 (Product Safety and Metrology etc. (Amendment) Regulations 2024)

-The Construction Products Regulation operates through harmonised European standards (hENs) published by the European Committee for Standardisation (CEN).
-If a harmonised standard exists for your product type, you must draw up a Declaration of Performance based on testing against that standard before placing the product on the market.
+The Construction Products Regulation operates through standards.
+For the CE route, these are harmonised European standards (hENs) published by the European Committee for Standardisation (CEN).
+For the UKCA route, the GB regime operates through designated standards - standards designated by the Secretary of State for use in Great Britain, which currently mirror the CEN harmonised standards.
+If a harmonised or designated standard exists for your product type, you must draw up a Declaration of Performance based on testing against that standard before placing the product on the market.

-Harmonised standards under the CPR are performance-based.
+These standards are performance-based.
 They require you to declare how your product performs against defined essential characteristics -- such as fire resistance, thermal conductivity, or structural strength -- rather than prescribing a single acceptable level.
 The specifier or end user decides whether the declared performance meets their project requirements.

 Declaration of Performance requirements